- Home

 Looking Ahead

 The proposed rule contains limited information.
-Envoy Global will share further details once it is released for public comment.
+Envoy Global will continue to track this rulemaking and will share additional information once the DOL releases the proposal for public comment.

-After OMB completes its review, the Federal Register will publish the proposal for public comment.
+Next, DOL will publish the proposed rule in the Federal Register, opening a public comment period and making the full regulatory text available for the first time.
 If approved, employers should anticipate higher required wage levels.
 Employers should also prepare to adjust their compliance and workforce planning accordingly.

 Access Your FY 2027 H‑1B Planning Guide